Coronavirus (COVID-19) infection control for care providers

 Managers can use the care home portal to arrange tests for staff and residents.

 Movement of staff within the care home should be restricted as far as possible.
-If any staff member develops symptoms, they should isolate for seven days and be tested.
+If any staff member develops symptoms, they should isolate for 10 days and be tested.
 Any member of staff with a symptomatic member of their household should isolate for 14 days.
+Staff must also not work if they are told to isolate by NHS Test and Trace.

 People supported by home care services, including those living in extra care housing Open

 Many people receiving care and support from home care services will be at risk of serious illness should they catch coronavirus.
-Although the period of shielding will be paused at the start of August, it is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide.
-Providers may also wish to reduce contact between members of staff where possible, and to minimise the number of different people going into the homes of those considered at higher risk.
+Although the period of shielding paused at the start of August, it is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide.
+Providers should also reduce contact between members of staff where possible, and minimise the number of different people going into the homes of those considered at higher risk.

 Care workers must follow the guidance on use of PPE, including how to safely put it on and take it off.
 If a care worker develops symptoms of COVID-19, they must self-isolate and take a test.